- Entertainment and Media»

 Em had a four track demo that he had recorded with the Bass brothers in Detroit.
 It was basically the Slim Shady EP without the skits or cover artwork.
 Just a plain white tape cover that said “Eminem, Slim Shady EP.”

 Em, Marc and Paul were staying at a hotel on Sunset Blvd. close to the cross section with La Brea.
-I had a little old beat up ’85 Honda Accord that I had drove cross country from Michigan that I drove them around in.
+I had a little old beat up ’85 Honda Accord that I had driven across country from Michigan that I drove them around in.

 Back then Em would rhyme all the time.
 He would freestyle while we were driving around, while we were walking, eating…